t-jor/customer-loyalty-segmentation/TECHNICAL_README.md

 ---

-## 5. Scoring & Segmentation
+## 5. Segmentation Model

-We compute weighted scores for each segment.
+A weighted scoring model evaluates each user across a set of behavioral and demographic features.

-Each user receives a score per segment, then is assigned to the one with the highest score.
+Example (Business segment):

 ```sql
 -- Business score